Invarion/invarion-docs/docs/rapid-online/the-invarion-cloud/navigation-menu.md

 ![Trash](./assets/Trash.png)

-You can restore the plan or a folder by choosing "Restore" option in the plan's or folder's context menu.
-If you want to clean up your trash manually, choose the "Delete forever" option from the same menu.
+You can restore the plan or a folder by choosing **Restore** option in the plan's or folder's context menu.
+If you want to clean up your trash manually, choose the **Delete forever** option from the same menu.